Calvert County Health Department

 Advisement from the Health Officer

-We are entering into the worst part of the flu season.
-Over the past two weeks, we have started to see a significant increase in influenza-related emergency room visits at Calvert Memorial Hospital.
-Typically, the greatest number of cases occur from mid-January through February.
-In an average year, influenza is the eighth leading cause of death in the U.S. (36,000 deaths) and leads to almost a quarter-million hospitalizations.
+We will soon enter into flu season.
+Influenza cases usually begin in Calvert in November with the greatest number of cases occurring in January and February.
+In an average year, influenza is the eighth leading cause of death in the U.S. (20,000-30,000 deaths) and leads to approximately 750,000 hospitalizations.

 Pregnant women are at greater risk of severe complications from influenza than non-pregnant women.
 These complications include severe pneumonia that could require intensive care treatment and higher chance of maternal death.
 Pregnant women are also at greater risk of premature delivery and resulting serious complications for their newborn infants.
 All health experts agree on the safety and importance of vaccination during pregnancy.
 Pregnant women have received influenza vaccines for decades with no harm to their babies.

 Pregnant women who get vaccinated not only dramatically decrease risks to their unborn babies and themselves, but also pass their immunity to influenza to their newborns.
 This means that if the flu goes through the community after she delivers, her infant is much less likely to get sick.
 Influenza often causes dangerous illness in very young children.
-Over a dozen children under age five have already died in the U.S. this season due to flu infections.
+In a typical year, children under age 5 are second to the elderly in risk of dying from the flu.